edumoulin/biounfold.github.io/docs/_posts/2025-11-17-choosing-the-right-foundation-for-biology.md

 That can be valuable — but not always.

-The decision to train a foundation model is less about ambition and more about **fit**:
+The decision to train a foundation model is less about ambition and more about fit:
 what problem are you trying to solve, and what is missing from the models that already exist?

 #### Two Kinds of Motivation